etlhsu/place/src/content/moments/time-for-change.md

 realized this, I was the opposite of all three.
 In fact, I was incredibly creative in how I limited my creativity, free-thinking in terms of how much I could restrict myself, and curious what it would be like if I wasn't curious at all.
-The cost of survival in a productive society is being creative, or else you will crowded out by forward thinkers who are rewarded more for contributing more to sciety.
-I feel like I am being crowded out as I depend a lot more on others since I struggle to care about my own thoughts:
+The cost of survival in a productive society is being creative, or else you will be crowded out by forward thinkers who are rewarded more for contributing more to society.
+I feel like I am being crowded out as I depend a lot more on others when I struggle to care about my own thoughts:

 > "Why propose your own approach when someone with more experience will have a better approach?"